 Those in clinical trials for this medication experienced reduced itching.
 Nemolizumab must undergo more clinical trials before the FDA can approve it for people with severe eczema.

 Severe eczema can impact your quality of life.
 If the itching, burning, and discomfort has made your eczema unbearable, it’s time to contact your dermatologist.
+You can book an appointment with a dermatologist in your area using our Healthline FindCare tool.
 Many medications and therapies are available that can reduce or stop severe symptoms.